SmithsonianTropicalDataPortal/STDP_Documentation/docs/index.md

 # **Smithsonian Tropical Data Portal Documentation**

-This website serves as an in-depth guide to the Smithsonian Tropical Data Portal (STDP) and is home to all help deocumentation.
+This website serves as an in-depth guide to the Smithsonian Tropical Data Portal (STDP) and is home to all help documentation.

 Smithsonian Research Data Repository and Tropical Data Portal Support Email: `SI-Dataone@si.edu`